-The Tour: Dunn's River Falls
+Dunn's River Falls

 A cool way to get there and also check out the local scenery is a 4x4 ride out of Ocho Rios that takes you and seven others in zebra-striped safari vehicles up famous Fern Gully to see 200 kinds of ferns and great mountain and valley views, as well as to look down at the ocean from 2,000 feet atop Murphy Hill.
 You'll also pass small villages, old churches and old estates, and you'll stop by a coffee plantation.

-The Tour: Adventure Park
+Chankanaab Adventure Park

-We like to combine a visit here with a stop at a white-sand beach where we can trade our harness, helmet and climbing shoes for a mask and fins to explore Cozumel's amazing undersea world (the marine life is so plentiful you may even see fish in the clear water from shore).
+We like to combine a visit here with a stop at a white-sand beach where we can trade our harness, helmet and climbing shoes for a mask and fins to explore Cozumel's amazing undersea world.
+(The marine life is so plentiful you may even see fish in the clear water from shore.)

 Your guide will lead you to prime viewing spots.
-When you get back, put on a mask and fins and return to the water for snorkeling if you want, or veg out on the pretty beach.
+When you get back, put on a mask and fins and return to the water for snorkelling if you want, or veg out on the pretty beach.